 Ah the spanakorizo… This dish was a winter staple in our home.
 My mom would make it once a week, all winter long.
 She would usually accompany it with a small cheese pie (tiropitaki) or one or two Greek meatballs, and while you may think that as children we would hate it because of the spinach, it actually was a comfort food.

 It is soft and creamy, and along with plenty of lemon juice, a bit of olive oil and of course feta, it was delicious (and still is).

 It is such a simple dish as many Greek ones are, but yet delicious and easy to make.
 Oh, and did I mention its nutritional value?
 Spinach full of antioxidants and fiber, the lemon helps with some absorption of the iron in the spinach and the rice is a source of carbohydrates to provide sustenance.
-The actual recipe has little olive oil during the cooking stage, but adding some olive oil while serving makes it even more delicious.
+The actual recipe has little olive oil during the cooking stage, but adding some olive oil while serving makes it even more delicious and the addition of fat helps with the absorption of antioxidants.
 Now this recipe makes about 2 main course servings, so basically you are getting ½ pound of vegetables in one sitting.
 The beauty of the Greek diet… getting your vegetables effortlessly.

 This can be enjoyed plain (without feta) for a vegan dish or with feta.
 And this is considered a main course, but you may serve it as a side dish.
 It goes well with fish or beef patties (biftekia).